 For purposes of this policy, sexual harassment means unwelcome conduct or communication of a sexual nature.
-Sexual harassment can occur adult to student, student to student or can be carried out by a group of students or adults and will be investigated by the District even if the alleged harasser is not a part of the school staff or student body.
-The district prohibits sexual harassment of students by other students, employees or third parties involved in school district activities.
+Sexual harassment can occur student to adult, adult to adult or can be carried out by a group of students or adults and will be investigated by the District even if the alleged harasser is not a part of the school staff or student body.
+The district prohibits sexual harassment of district employees by other students, employees or third parties involved in school district activities.